Amazon S3 Overview

 - buckets can not be nested into a deeper hierarchy and

 - a name of a bucket can only consist of basic alphanumeric characters plus dot (.) and dash (-).
 No spaces, no accented or UTF-8 letters, etc.

-On the other hand there are almost no restrictions on object names – keys.
+Unlike for buckets there are almost no restrictions on object names.
 These can be any UTF-8 strings of up to 1024 bytes long.
 Interestingly enough the object name can contain forward slash character (/) thus a

 See the S3cmd HowTo for example usages of this S3-URI schema.